-Authorisation for issue of the Directors' Report on the operations of the MLP Group S.A.
-Group in the 12 months ended 31 December 2023
+Authorisation by the MLP Group S.A.
+Management Board Management Board's Report on the activities of the MLP Group S.A.
+Group in the 12 months ended 31 December 2022

 This Management Board's Report on the activities of the MLP Group S.A.
-Group in the 12 months ended 31 December 2023 was prepared and authorised for issue by the Company's Management Board on 18 March 2024.
+Group in the 12 months ended 31 December 2022 was prepared as at and authorised for issue by the Company's Management Board on 17 March 2023.